 3. Distribution Channels

-• Social Media Profiles: Regular updates with fresh content.
+- Social Media Profiles: Regular posts and interactive content.

 4. Goals and Objectives